Changissnz/nu_merchant_principal/README.md

 - $I_3$: completely fallacious or disingenious statement.

-There are also three accomodating objective functions for Agent B, that ranks the choices for $I_j$ by ordinality.
+There are also three accomodating objective functions for Agent B that ranks the choices for $I_j$ by ordinality.
 - $OBJ_1: I_1 > I_2 > I_3$,
 - $OBJ_2: I_2 > I_1 > I_3$,
 - $OBJ_3: I_3 > I_2 > I_1$.